Leonora, Western Australia: Economy

 Leonora is primarily a mining town.
 There are a number of major gold mines in the shire, as well as the Murrin Murrin laterite nickel project.
 The area supports a significant pastoral industry.

 Demographics

 At the 2021 census, Leonora had a population of 567, 19.6% of whom were of Aboriginal descent.
-It is thought to be the largest settlement in between the 20th and 30th parallels south and the 120th and 130th meridians east.

 Climate

 The area has an arid climate (BWh), with very hot summers and cool winters.
 Frost may occur occasionally on some winter mornings.
 Rainfall is very sparse.